 Mixed Paper: Newspapers, magazines, catalogs, phone books, office paper, school paper, junk mail, envelopes, and paperback books.

-Unacceptable items include plastic grocery bags, styrofoam, plastic wrap, aerosol cans of any type or scrap metal.
+Unacceptable items: plastic grocery bags, styrofoam, plastic wrap, aerosol cans of any type or scrap metal.